aliciamunyao25-jpg/Analytics-portfolio/README.md

 Analyzing financial data to provide insights and recommendations for improving budget performance and identifying cost-saving opportunities.
 My goal was to track revenue, expenses, and profits across different product categories and regions using the financial dataset and with the insights derived from my analysis i was able inform decision-making and strategic planning for future budgeting for the cumulative project.

 ### Dataset

+This dataset was created for educational purposes to provide insights and recommendations for improving budget performance and identifying cost-saving opportunities.
+It includes sales, region, product categories, and expenses .

 After cleaning the data set this was the income statement collected

 Item                                                    Amount($)